arzucaner/when-women-understand/README.md

-# when-women-understand
+# When Women Understand

-The 'When Women Understand' project, designed for the Women Who Code Hackathon Social Good 2023, has won the "Outstanding Social Impact Award" for empowering women to recognize and combat physical and psychological abuse, addressing its hidden nature.
+"When Women Understand" project, designed for the Women Who Code Hackathon Social Good 2023, has won the "Outstanding Social Impact Award" for empowering women to recognize and combat physical and psychological abuse, addressing its hidden nature.

 ![Logo](https://github.com/arzucaner/when-women-understand/assets/108270415/392a8c03-aebb-4982-907f-d3fa1305f86a)

 [Hackathon for Social Good 2023 Project Brief.pdf](https://github.com/arzucaner/when-women-understand/files/13062130/Hackathon.for.Social.Good.2023.Project.Brief.pdf)